-4. Regional Electricity Boards.-With a view to facilitating the control and development of electricity supply in areas of low population density or those having a predominantly primary producing economy, the Government in 1945, passed the Regional Electric Authorities Act.
-This legislation, as later amended, provides for the creation of regions of electricity supply and the constitution of Regional Electricity Boards.
-The Act provided for transfer to the Boards of local authority electricity undertakings in their regions, and for acquisition by the Boards of privately owned undertakings when purchasing rights fell due.
-Each Board comprises representatives of local authorities in the region and a representative of the Commission.
-Financial operations of the Boards are under the control of the Commission.
+4. Regional Electricity Boards.-With a view to facilitating the control and development of electricity supply in areas of low population density and those having a predominantly primary producing economy, the Government, in 1945, passed the Regional Electric Authorities Act providing for the creation of regions of electricity supply and the constitution of Regional Electricity Boards.